kangzixiang/pointcloudviewer/README.md

 project contain some demo and study notes

-Wellcome to star and fork to contribute
+Wellcome to star/fork and contribute

 ## How to build
 ```